tillwenke/tillwenke.github.io/about.markdown

 permalink: /about/
 ---

-A blog by Till Wenke.
+A site by Till Wenke.
 Reach me at wenke.till@gmail.com or the following platforms...

 ...professional